groupdocs-viewer/GroupDocs.Viewer-Docs/java/release-notes/release-notes-2021/groupdocs.viewer-for-java-21.2-release-notes.md

 * Class `ViewInfo` was renamed to [ViewInfoImpl](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.results/ViewInfoImpl) and from it was extracted interface [ViewInfo](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.results/ViewInfo)
 * Class `Word` was renamed to [WordImpl](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.results/WordImpl) and from it was extracted interface [Word](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.results/Word)

 **This changes were made to implement possibility to use custom serialization functionality with caching.
-More details you can find in [Using Custom model classes for caching]({{< ref "viewer/java/developer-guide/advanced-usage/caching/how-to-use-custom-cache-implementation.md" >}})**
+More details you can find in [Using Custom model classes for caching]({{< ref "viewer/java/developer-guide/caching-results/how-to-use-custom-cache-implementation.md" >}})**

 **It is better** to use `CacheableFactory.getInstance().newCadViewInfo(...)`, `CacheableFactory.getInstance().newWord(...)` and so on to create new instances of classes above.
 But if you are not going to use custom serialization, you can still use `new CadViewInfoImpl(...)`, `new WordImpl(...)`, ...

 ### Behavior changes
 * Starting from 21.2 the CAD drawings are converted to SVG instead of PNG for better quality.
-Please refer to [How to convert CAD to HTML]({{< ref "viewer/java/developer-guide/advanced-usage/viewing/view-cad-drawings/how-to-convert-cad-to-html.md" >}}) article for more details.
+Please refer to [How to convert CAD to HTML]({{< ref "viewer/java/developer-guide/rendering-documents/advanced-rendering/rendering-cad-drawings/how-to-convert-cad-to-html.md" >}}) article for more details.

 * In this version we've improved viewing of archives and text files - now it could be rendered to multiple and single pages (by default they are rendered to multiple pages).
-See [How to convert archive files to HTML]({{< ref "viewer/java/developer-guide/advanced-usage/viewing/view-archive-files/how-to-convert-archive-files-to-html.md" >}}) and [How to convert and view TXT files]({{< ref "viewer/java/developer-guide/advanced-usage/viewing/view-text-files/how-to-convert-and-view-txt-files.md" >}}) for more details.
+See [How to convert archive files]({{< ref "viewer/java/developer-guide/rendering-documents/advanced-rendering/rendering-archive-files/_index.md" >}}) and [How to convert and view TXT files]({{< ref "viewer/java/developer-guide/rendering-documents/advanced-rendering/rendering-text-files/how-to-convert-and-view-txt-files.md" >}}) for more details.

 * In this version we've improved viewing of Personal Storage [OST](https://wiki.fileformat.com/email/ost/)/[PST](https://wiki.fileformat.com/email/pst/) files and as a result, the behavior changed.
     Now when viewing personal storage OST /PST files the **Inbox** folder is selected and displayed by default as it shown on the screenshot below.

 ![](viewer/java/images/groupdocs-viewer-for-net-20-4-release-notes.png)